grafana/grafana/docs/sources/developers/plugins/package-a-plugin.md

 1. If a `plugin.json` was found, try to load the plugin assets from a `dist` directory in the same directory as the `plugin.json` file.
 1. If there's no `dist` directory, try to load the plugin assets from the same directory as the `plugin.json` file.

-## Package the plugin

-Now that you know what Grafana needs to load your plugin, let's see how you can package and share the plugin with other users.
+Now that you know what Grafana needs to load your plugin, let's see how to package it.

-### 1. Build the plugin

 1. Install dependencies.